laiwz/laiwz.github.io/index.md

 -------------------------------------------
 - Welcome!
 I’m a Ph.D. candidate in [economics](https://econ.umd.edu/) at the [University of Maryland](https://www.umd.edu/).
 Prior to Maryland, I studied economics and mathematics at [Wuhan University](https://www.whu.edu.cn/).

-- I'm an applied microeconomist working on political economy and development economics.
-My research has focused on questions about development and political preferences.
-Most of my work draws lessons from modern and historical China, which I view as fascinating social laboratories.
+- I'm an applied microeconomist working on the intersection of political economy, labor economics, and development economics.

 - Please check out my [CV](/assets/pdfs/CV.pdf).